 Community programme Key points at a glance

 In 2019, Swiss Post disclosed the source code of an earlier version of its e-voting system with complete verifiability.
 Since then, we have continued to develop the system, while improving the documentation and auditability.
 The feedback from those who took part provided us with a key basis for designing the ongoing programme, in particular with regard to the options for cooperating with interested parties.
 We have updated and improved the procedure: the system is being disclosed step by step and transparently.
-Dialogue with experts is a core component of the disclosure process, which forms part of the e-voting community programme.
+Dialogue with experts is a core component of the e-voting community programme.

 This scientific document describes the Swiss Post e-voting system in mathematical form.
 It demonstrates that the cryptographic elements protect voting secrecy and guarantee individual and universal verifiability.

 The changes made to the cryptographic protocol since 2019 are described in supporting documentation, which is also available on GitLab.

 The symbolic analysis supplements the cryptographic evidence as verification that Swiss Post’s e-voting system maintains voting secrecy and complies with individual and universal verifiability.

 The symbolic analysis is written in the ProVerif programming language.
 Its accuracy can be checked automatically using suitable software.